peggybiga/diet-epi-stress/RNAseq_pipeline.md

 $ echo My RStudio Web server is running at: http://$(hostname):8787/
 ```
 9. Copy and paste the link into the web browser and enter Cyverse credentials to launch RStudio.
-10. Start a new RScript.R and [paste the following commands for analysis](http://rpubs.com/upendra_35/466542):
+10. Start a new RScript.R and [paste the following commands for analysis](http://rpubs.com/upendra_35/466542) (some slight changes to wording were made by contributors of this page):
 ```
 #Set working directory
 setwd("/de-app-work/")